savonet/book/workflow.md

 - `status_message` is a textual description of the status code.

-When making requests, you should always check the status code in order to ensure that everything went on fine
+When making requests, you should always check the status code in order to ensure that everything went on fine.
+A value above 400 means that an error occurred:

 ```{.liquidsoap include="liq/http.get.liq" from=1}
 ```